lemonrock/cordial/README.md

 	* Images can vary by language
 	* Images are always converted and compressed to the best possible format using the latest optimizations (eg guetzli)
 * All assets are minified and compressed using Brotli and Zopfli;
-* Unnecessary CSS rules are stripped;
+* Unnecessary CSS rules are stripped, CSS is auto-prefixed and invalid CSS detected before it is served;
 * Support for SEO is trivial;
 * Text is always spell-checked and grammar-checked
 * HTTP OPTIONS support is built-in